anup-moitra/foundational-linux-training/Projects/01-linux-around-me.md

 1. I identified my daily tech and home devices.
 2. I checked “about” screens, device websites, and manuals for Linux references.
 3. I took my own photos and screenshots as proof.
+4. I even repurposed old hardware to explore Linux usage hands-on.
-4. I summarized my findings, research, and personal reflections here.
+5. I summarized my findings, research, and personal reflections here.

 This project demonstrates my ability to connect foundational concepts to real-world examples and my curiosity in exploring technology beyond the surface.
 I look forward to building more hands-on projects as I progress!